I’ve always thought about running your own business is a great idea.

 There are sewing machines that can make both types of stitches but most of them make only one type.

 We can say that construction sewing is what we think of when we say sewing and that is gathering two pieces of material together, making clothes and parts of clothes and so on.

 Monogramming is more decorative than constructive.
 It really is a type of art.

 Monograms are mostly made with embroidery sewing machines.
-You can freely take an embroidery machine to do monogramming and you won’t have troubles.
+You can freely take an embroidery machine to do monogramming and you won’t have trouble.
 You don’t need special software.

 If you are planning to start your own sewing business, I suggest investing firstly into both of these machines or at least the one that combines embroidery and constructive stitches!

 Monogramming is profitable, so you won’t make a mistake by buying a machine specially made for this type of sewing.
 If you can’t afford this one, buy an embroidery machine.
 This will make your job easier than dealing with an ordinary sewing machine and monogramming.